 You can close all the windows now.
 The material is finished.
 In my case, this is my tree.
 What about yours?

-If you liked this tutorial on how to insert trees in AutoCAD, please, subscribe in the form below, and keep enjoying my blog you 3D Warriors.
+If you liked this tutorial on how to insert trees in AutoCAD, please, subscribe to x3dRoad and keep enjoying my blog you 3D Warriors.

 ↯ ↯ ↯ ↯ ↯